logicalclocks/logicalclocks.github.io/docs/setup_installation/common/terraform.md

 * Check the [Hopsworks.ai terraform provider documentation](https://registry.terraform.io/providers/logicalclocks/hopsworksai/latest/docs) for more details about the different resources and data sources supported by the provider and a description of their attributes.
 * Check the [Hopsworks.ai terraform AWS examples](https://github.com/logicalclocks/terraform-provider-hopsworksai/tree/main/examples/complete/aws), each example contains a README file describing how to run it and more details about configuring it.
 * Check the [Hopsworks.ai terraform AZURE examples](https://github.com/logicalclocks/terraform-provider-hopsworksai/tree/main/examples/complete/azure), each example contains a README file describing how to run it and more details about configuring it.
+* Check the [Hopsworks.ai terraform GCP examples](https://github.com/logicalclocks/terraform-provider-hopsworksai/tree/main/examples/complete/gcp), each example contains a README file describing how to run it and more details about configuring it.